eagle840/killercoda-labs/MLflow/step1.md

 WIP `jupyter notebook --ip=0.0.0.0 --allow-root`{{exec}}

-this time we'll run the project with the mlflow command, this will usually setup a conda environment, but for now we'll turn that feature off (--no-conda), and set just the alpha hyper-parameter:
+this time we'll run the project with the mlflow command, this will usually setup a conda environment, but for now we'll turn that feature off ([--env-manager local](https://mlflow.org/docs/latest/cli.html?highlight=conda#cmdoption-mlflow-run-env-manager)), and set just the alpha hyper-parameter:

-`mlflow run . -P alpha=0.5 --no-conda`{{exec}}
+`mlflow run . -P alpha=0.5 --env-manager local`{{exec}}

 (the '.' is the present directry, but can be replaced with a folder name)